 - 4 to 6 heads garlic

 - 1-pint jar

 - 3 dried red chilies, such as Arbol (optional)

 - 1 teaspoon sugar

-Pack the cloves in the pint jar and arrange the chiles in a jar, too, if you like.
+Pack the cloves in the pint jar, and arrange the chilies in a jar, too, if you like.

 Combine the vinegar, salt, and sugar, stirring until the salt and sugar fully dissolve.
 Pour the mixture over the garlic cloves to cover them completely.
 (You may have some leftover.)

 Cover the jar with a lid and store it in the refrigerator for at least 1 month before using.
 The pickled garlic will keep, chilled, for at least a year.